NoPressF/fiAnimation/README.md

 With this script you will be able to work with the OnPlayerFinishAnimation event

 Example:
-ApplyAnimation(playerid, "BOMBER", "BOM_PLANT_CROUCH_IN", 4.1, false, false, false, false, 0, true, /*This parameter You must set this parameter to a boolean value true = the function works, false = no.*/);
+ApplyAnimation(playerid, "BOMBER", "BOM_PLANT_CROUCH_IN", 4.1, false, false, false, false, 0, true, /*This parameter You must set this parameter to a boolean value true = the function works, false = no. Default false.*/);

 public OnPlayerFinishAnimation(playerid, animationid, finishedMilseconds) {